James Tedesco: 2022

-Tedesco was part of the Australian side which won their 12th World Cup defeating Samoa 30-10 in the final with Tedesco being named man of the match after scoring two tries.
+Tedesco was part of the Australian side which won their 12th World Cup defeating Samoa 30–10 in the final with Tedesco being named man of the match after scoring two tries.

 2023

 On 22 May, Tedesco was named as the captain of New South Wales ahead of game one in the 2023 State of Origin series.

-In round 14 of the 2023 NRL season, Tedesco scored two tries in the Sydney Roosters 25-24 victory over Canterbury.
+In round 14 of the 2023 NRL season, Tedesco scored two tries in the Sydney Roosters 25–24 victory over Canterbury.

-Tedesco played in all three matches for New South Wales during the 2023 State of Origin series in which they lost 2-1.
-Tedesco was under intense media pressure to retain his spot in the team following underwhelming performances in game one and two, however he was retained for game three and provided a try assist for Bradman Best in the second half as New South Wales won 24-10.
+Tedesco played in all three matches for New South Wales during the 2023 State of Origin series in which they lost 2–1.
+Tedesco was under intense media pressure to retain his spot in the team following underwhelming performances in game one and two, however he was retained for game three and provided a try assist for Bradman Best in the second half as New South Wales won 24–10.

-In round 25, Tedesco scored two tries for the Sydney Roosters in their 34-12 victory over Parramatta.
+In round 25, Tedesco scored two tries for the Sydney Roosters in their 34–12 victory over Parramatta.
 Tedesco was taken from the field in the second half after suffering a concussion.

 Tedesco played 21 matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.
 Tedesco played in both of the club's finals games as they were eliminated in the second week against Melbourne.

 2024

-In round 3 of the 2024 NRL season, Tedesco scored two tries for the Sydney Roosters in their 48-6 victory over arch-rivals South Sydney.
-In round 5 of the 2024 NRL season Tedesco would be taken from the field after suffering his 10th career concussion.
+In round 3 of the 2024 NRL season, Tedesco scored two tries for the Sydney Roosters in their 48–6 victory over arch-rivals South Sydney.
+In round 5 of the 2024 NRL season, Tedesco was taken from the field after suffering his 10th career concussion.

-In round 12, Tedesco scored two tries for the Sydney Roosters in their 44-16 victory over Canberra.

 On 26 May, it was announced that Tedesco had not been picked by New South Wales ahead of the 2024 State of Origin series.
 Tedesco had previously been continually picked since 2016 and had played 22 State of Origin games in succession.

 On 1 June, it was announced that Tedesco had been called into the New South Wales team for Game 1 to replace Dylan Edwards after he suffered a quad injury at training.
 He was subsequently left out of the team for the remainder of the series.

 Tedesco played 25 matches for the Sydney Roosters in the 2024 NRL season scoring 17 tries.
 Tedesco played in all three finals games for the club including their preliminary final loss against Melbourne.